innessim/dotfiles/README.md

      </code>
    </pre>

-7. When making any edits to GitHub files, create access token from GitHub web page when asked for authentification.
+7. When making edits to GitHub files, create access token from GitHub web page when asked for authentification.
 <pre>
    a.
 </pre>
 <pre>
    b.